islavathgowtham/heart-disease-prediction-ML/README.md

 Missing values
 Unique values

-This helps identify preprocessing requirements before training machine learning models.
+This step helps identify preprocessing requirements before training Machine Learning models.

-3️⃣ Data Exploration and Understanding
+3️⃣ DATA EXPLORATION AND UNDERSTANDING

-Data exploration is an important step to understand the structure and quality of the dataset.
+Data exploration is an important step used to understand the structure and quality of the dataset.

 The following operations were performed: